ochorocho/redmine-issue-generator/README.md

 Good to know
 ============

+* Run it using `vendor/bin/redmineIssueGenerator` (first parameter is used to specify config file path)
+* By default script looks for a config file `redmine.config.php` in current folder.
-* Get API Token `http://redmine.example.org/my/account` in the right panel click on show
+* Get API Token is found on `http://redmine.example.org/my/account` in the right panel click on show
 * Currently only issues are created.
 This does not create Journals and such ...
 * Based on [kbsali/redmine-api](https://packagist.org/packages/kbsali/redmine-api)